Aquia Church Weekly Announcements

 NEWS FROM AQUIA’S TABLE

-NEWS FROM AQUIA’S TABLE: Aquia’s Table is now serving meals on the first and third Wednesdays of each month.
-There are opportunities for folks to join in the work of this important ministry, whether as a new volunteer or whether returning to involvement—we welcome assistance with food preparation during the day Tuesdays and Wednesdays, with plating the meals on Wednesday evenings, and with baking desserts on your own schedule at home or at church.
-For more information about how you might support Aquia’s Table, please contact Ellen Brandon (edbfsu@comcast.net) or Dina Stanford (jjanddina@comcast.net).
-Our other food ministry, Aquia’s Pantry, distributes groceries every week.
+NEWS FROM AQUIA’S TABLE: Aquia’s Table serves meals on the first and third Wednesdays of each month.
+There are opportunities for folks to join in the work of this important ministry, whether as a new volunteer or whether returning to involvement—we welcome assistance with food preparation during the day on Wednesdays, with plating the meals on Wednesday evenings, and with baking desserts on your own schedule at home or at church.
+For more information about how you might support Aquia’s Table, please contact Dina Stanford (jjanddina@comcast.net).
+Please note: Aquia’s Table will have Dec.
+17 as its last day for serving in this calendar year, resuming service on Jan.
+7, 2026.

 BUSY BAGS